simonprickett/m5stack-atom-micropython/README.md

 This repository contains the code that accompanies my live streaming series in which I played around with installing and running MicroPython code on the M5Stack Atom Matrix device.

+There's also a [short article on my website](https://simonprickett.dev/micropython-on-the-m5stack-atom-matrix/) that covers this project.

 ## Videos

 Check out the videos on YouTube (click the images to view -- come on GitHub we need YouTube embeds in README files!)...